SohanSomaya/INFO670/ImageGalleryAssignment/README.md

 ![Screenshot 2025-05-15 215436](https://github.com/user-attachments/assets/0a35ca9e-7382-44cd-987f-c1e1cee6c644)

-If the user attemps to save without filling in the fields, a error notification pops up.
+If the user attemps to save without filling in the fields, an error notification pops up.

 ![Screenshot 2025-05-15 214835](https://github.com/user-attachments/assets/2fe57504-6ce5-4ead-b511-ef2d0285ad48)

-The same error appers if only one of the fields is filled.
+The same error appears if only one of the fields is filled.

 ![Screenshot 2025-05-15 214944](https://github.com/user-attachments/assets/f8d9554c-8328-466d-9e7e-85067c99e2d6)

-If both fields are filled and the button is pressed, then an alert stating that the profile has been updated.
-This information will persist even f the applciation is closed and reopened.
+If both fields are filled and the button is pressed, then an alert stating that the profile has been updated appears.
+This information will persist even if the applciation is closed and reopened.